pulumi/registry/themes/default/content/registry/packages/pagerduty/installation-configuration.md

 * .NET: [`Pulumi.Pagerduty`](https://www.nuget.org/packages/Pulumi.Pagerduty)

 ## Configuring Credentials

+Pulumi relies on the PagerDuty SDK to authenticate requests from your computer to PagerDuty.
+Your credentials are never sent to pulumi.com.
+The Pulumi PagerDuty Provider needs to be configured with PagerDuty credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: